sibsaurabh/Swisstronik-ERC20/README.md

 # SwissCheese(ERC20 Contract)

-This project demonstrates the creation and deployment of a basic ERC20 contract on Swisstronik testnet.
+This project demonstrates the creation and deployment of a basic ERC20 contract on Swisstronik testnet.Please review

 ### Deploying the contract
 ```